rodrigobrito/redis-benchmark-java/README.md

 ## sample benchmark results

 Here is some sample benchmark results.
-It shows that Jedis client has more throughput compared with lettuce ASYNC and REACTIVE API's.
+It shows that Jedis client has more throughput compared with lettuce ASYNC and REACTIVE API's using 1 iterations to warmup, 1 thread and one fork.

+# Simply test java -jar target/benchmarks.jar -wi 1 -i 1 -t 1 -f 1
 ```bash
 # Run complete.
 Total time: 00:02:12